GSA-TTS/identity-handbook/_articles/appdev-secrets-configuration.md

 ## Using `app-s3-secret`

-The easiest way to edit secrets is the `app-s3-secret` in the `identity-devops` repo.
+The easiest way to edit secrets is the `app-s3-secret` command in the `identity-devops` repo.

 These examples are for the IDP app in the `sandbox` AWS account and the `dev` environment: